Don Davis, Forum News Service, Published February 04 2014

 McFadden has collected far more money than all other Republican Senate candidates combined, but is an untested candidate.
 McFadden and Abeler are expected to compete in a primary election, regardless of who the state convention backs in May.

-Results of Republican nonbinding straw poll with 103 of 127 local party units reporting:
+Results of Republican nonbinding straw polls with 95 of 127 local party units reporting:

 Rob Farnsworth, 2%